dianasgit/Graphs_Theory_Exercises_Python/README.md

     5. Insert the second circle K2 into K.
     6. Continue with step 2.

-*** HOW TO SOLVE THE POSTMAN PROBLEM: First, we must determine whether the graph is Eulerian.
+**HOW TO SOLVE THE POSTMAN PROBLEM**: First, we must determine whether the graph is Eulerian.
 If it is not, we must make it so, thereby allowing us to use Hierholzer’s algorithm.

-*** Which one of the following sets of procedures reveals the correct way to solve the postman problem?
+**Which one of the following sets of procedures reveals the correct way to solve the postman problem?**
 Determine whether the graph is Eulerian.
-Then, search for node pairs with odd degree and find the shortest connecting path.
+Then, search for node pairs with odd degrees and find the shortest connecting path.
 Double the edges of the shortest path and, finally, apply Hierholzer’s algorithm to find the Eulerian circuit.

-# HAMILTONIAN GRAPH AND THE PROBLEM OF THE TRAVELING SALESMAN #
+##__HAMILTONIAN GRAPH AND THE PROBLEM OF THE TRAVELING SALESMAN__##

-* PATH GRAPH (or LINEAR GRAPH): Linear Graph with pairwise edger =nodes-1.
+**PATH GRAPH (or LINEAR GRAPH)**: Linear Graph with pairwise edger =nodes-1.
 P1 one node, P2 two nodes ...Pn n nodes.

-* CYCLE GRAPH (not circle graph): nodes and edges are conected in a closed chain.
+**CYCLE GRAPH (not circle graph)**: nodes and edges are connected in a closed chain.
 C1 one node, C2 two nodes ...Cn n nodes.
-All cycle graphs are regular of degree 2, planar and Eulerian.
+All cycle graphs are regular of degree 2, planar, and Eulerian.
 Because of this definition, it is necessary for a bipartite graph to have at least two nodes and no loops (but it can have multiple edges).
-All cycle graphs Cn with even number of nodes are bipartite.
+All cycle graphs Cn with an even number of nodes are bipartite.

-* STAR GRAPH: Has a central node that conect all other nodes (all other nodes are degree 1).
+**STAR GRAPH**: Has a central node that is connected to all other nodes (all other nodes are degree 1).
 The total of nodes = edges+1.
 S1 one node out the center, S2 two nodes out the center ...Sn n nodes out the center.

-* WHEEL GRAPH: has total nodes >= 4 and all nodes are adjacent to each others and has a "central node" in the draw.
+**WHEEL GRAPH**: has total nodes >= 4 and all nodes are adjacent to each other and have a "central node" in the draw.
 W4 four nodes, W5 five nodes ...Wn n nodes.

-* COMPLETE GRAPH: undirected simple graph (no loops or parallels) where there is an edge connecting every node. each node has degree = n-1 considering n as the total of nodes.
-SO all complete graph are also a Regular graph of degree n-1, so obviously in case of n is even the degree is odd and the graph will NOT be Eulerian.
+**COMPLETE GRAPH**: undirected simple graph (no loops or parallels) where there is an edge connecting every node. each node has degree = n-1 considering n as the total of nodes.
+So all complete graphs are also a Regular graph of degree n-1, so obviously in case of n is even the degree is odd and the graph will NOT be Eulerian.
 The total Number of edges: n * (n‒1)/2.
 K1 one node, K2 two nodes ...Kn n nodes.
 Is true that every subgraph with n nodes is a subgraph of Kn.

-*** BIPARTITE GRAPH (or BIGRAPH): the nodes are divided in two disjoited non-empty sets and THE EDGES ARE PLACED ONLY BETWEEN those sets, not inside them (each edge has one end in one set and the other in the oposite set).
-All cycle graph with an EVEN number of nodes are bipartite.
-Normally are called Km,n where m and n represent the nober of nodes in each set and those number are separed by comma.
+**BIPARTITE GRAPH (or BIGRAPH)**: the nodes are divided into two disjointed non-empty sets and THE EDGES ARE PLACED ONLY BETWEEN those sets, not inside them (each edge has one end in one set and the other in the opposite set).
+All cycle graphs with an EVEN number of nodes are bipartite.
+Normally are called Km,n where m and n represent the number of nodes in each set and those numbers are separated by a comma.
 The stargraph is also a Bipartite graph where Sn = K1,n

-* KURATOWSKI'S THEOREM *: Considering K5 and K3,3 as the smallet NON-PLANAR graph, te theorem says that a graph G is planar if and only if G does not contain a subgraph equal to K5 or K3,3.
+**KURATOWSKI'S THEOREM**: Considering K5 and K3,3 as the smallest NON-PLANAR graph, the theorem says that a graph G is planar if and only if G does not contain a subgraph equal to K5 or K3,3.

-**** HAMILTONIAN GRAPH *** the graph that contain an Hamiltonian Cycle.
+**-----HAMILTONIAN GRAPH** the graph that contains a Hamiltonian Cycle.
-Hamiltonian Cycle: CLOSED WALK THAT CONTAIN EACH NODE EXACTLY ONCE.
+**Hamiltonian Cycle**: CLOSED WALK THAT CONTAIN EACH NODE EXACTLY ONCE.
 No repetition of nodes and no repetition of edges consequently.
 DO NOT NEED TO VISIT EVERY EDGE.
-If is a digraph need to respect the orientation (also called directed Hamiltonian cycle).
+If is a digraph needs to respect the orientation (also called directed Hamiltonian cycle).
-If a graph is isomorphic to an Hamiltonian that will be also hamiltonian.
+If a graph is isomorphic to a Hamiltonian that will be also Hamiltonian.

-HAMILTONIAN PATH (SEMI-HAMILTONIAN GRAPH): Hamiltonian OPEN walk/path.
+**HAMILTONIAN PATH (SEMI-HAMILTONIAN GRAPH)**: Hamiltonian OPEN walk/path.

-* Edge bridge: if you remore that edge from a graph the graph become Disconected.
+**Edge bridge**: if you remove that edge from a graph the graph becomes Disconnected.
-** IF THERE IS A BREDGE EDGE IN A GRAPH THIS GRAPH IS NOT HAMILTONIAN.
+**IF THERE IS A BRIDGE EDGE IN A GRAPH THIS GRAPH IS NOT HAMILTONIAN**.

 ///////////////////
-PATH GRAPHS:  are NOT EULERIAN and NOT HAMILTONIAN CYCLE GRAPHS: are EULERIAN and HAMILTONIAN
+**PATH GRAPHS**:  are NOT EULERIAN and NOT HAMILTONIAN **CYCLE GRAPHS**: are EULERIAN and HAMILTONIAN
-STAR GRAPHS:  are NOT EULERIAN and NOT HAMILTONIAN WHEEL GRAPHS:  NOT EULERIAN but they are HAMILTONIAN COMPLETE GRAPHS (undirected simple graph each node has degree = n-1):  are EULERIAN for odd nodes, and are HAMILTONIAN for nodes >2
+**STAR GRAPHS**:  are NOT EULERIAN and NOT HAMILTONIAN **WHEEL GRAPHS**:  NOT EULERIAN but they are HAMILTONIAN **COMPLETE GRAPHS**: (undirected simple graph each node has degree = n-1):  are EULERIAN for odd nodes, and are HAMILTONIAN for nodes >2
-SANTA'S HOUSE:  NOT EULERIAN but is HAMILTONIAN
+**SANTA'S HOUSE**:  NOT EULERIAN but is HAMILTONIAN
 \\\\\\\\\\\\\\\\\\

-*** TO CALCULATE THE NUMBER OF POSSIBLE HAMILTONIAN CICLES IN A COMPLETE GRAPH Kn  ==>      (n-1)! / 2
-In the case of simple graphs this formula also aplies but the result is ~at most~ the total hamiltonian cycles possibilities.
+**TO CALCULATE THE NUMBER OF POSSIBLE HAMILTONIAN CICLES IN A COMPLETE GRAPH**     Kn  ==>      (n-1)! / 2 In the case of simple graphs, this formula also applies but the result is ~at most~ the total Hamiltonian cycle possibilities.

-*** At this moment there is no efficient algorithm to for decidin whether a graph is Hamiltonian and there is no efficiente algorith to find the Hamiltonian cycle in a graph (because this a a non-polinomial problem at this moment).
+**At this moment there is no efficient algorithm for deciding whether a graph is Hamiltonian and there is no efficient algorithm to find the Hamiltonian cycle in a graph (because this a a non-polinomial problem at this moment).**

-*** The Ore and Dirac condition... are auxiliare condition to decide whether a graph is Hamiltonian.
+**The Ore and Dirac condition**... are auxiliary conditions to decide whether a graph is Hamiltonian.
-If both conditions are true then the graph IS hamiltonian, but if not it dos NOT mean that the graph is not Hamiltonian.
-Ex: the graph C5 is Hamiltonian BUT not satisfies the Ore condition.
+If both conditions are true then the graph IS Hamiltonian, but if not it does NOT mean that the graph is not Hamiltonian.
+Ex: the graph C5 is Hamiltonian BUT not satisfy the Ore condition.
-Ore condition:   every graph with total nodes >=3    the sum of the degree of all pairs of two non-adjacente nodes >= total nodes.
+**---Ore condition**: every graph with total nodes   >=3     the sum of the degree of all pairs of two non-adjacent nodes >= total nodes.
-Dirac condition:   the smalles degree os a node in the graph >= total nodes/2 If a graph satisfies the Dirac condition, then it also satisfies the Ore condition.
+**---Dirac condition**: the smallest degree of a node in the graph >= total nodes/2 If a graph satisfies the Dirac condition, then it also satisfies the Ore condition.
 However, if a graph satisfies the Ore condition, then it need not also satisfy the Dirac condition.

-***** Closely related to the Hamilton cycle problem is the traveling salesman problem (or TSP).
+**Traveling salesman problem (or TSP)**.
 It differs from the Hamilton circle problem only in that the underlying graphs are weighted.
 The task is to find a round trip through all nodes that minimizes the sum of the distances traveled.
 So the task is to find a Hamiltonian cycle in a weighted graph such that the sum of the weights is minimal.
 Example: Electronic circuit board manufacturing.
-There is no exact algorithm that can solve the problem in acceptable time.
+There is no exact algorithm that can solve the problem in an acceptable time.
 Of course, it is possible to determine all Hamiltonian cycles, compare the sum of the weights of each, and choose the cycle with the smallest weight.
 However, as described earlier, a simple graph with n nodes can have up to (n‒1)!/2 Hamiltonian cycles.
-This is a lot of possibilities to compare.
+There are a lot of possibilities to compare.
-Therefore, a number of efficient approximation algorithms, called heuristics, has been developed in the last decades that can solve the traveling salesman problem with acceptable accuracy in acceptable time, even with many nodes.
+Therefore, some efficient approximation algorithms, called heuristics, have been developed in the last decades that can solve the traveling salesman problem with acceptable accuracy in an acceptable time, even with many nodes.
 However, a heuristic cannot guarantee that the optimal solution can actually be found. ***

-##  TREES or TREE GRAPH  ##
+##__TREES or TREE GRAPH__##

 IS A CONNECTED GRAPH THAT DOES NOT CONTAIN ANY CLOSED WALK /DOES NOT CONTAIN ANY CYCLE.
 Many disconnected tree graphs = forest.
-All sta graphs Sn are trees.
+All star-graphs Sn are trees.
-All path graphs (one way line) Pn are also trees.
+All path graphs (one-way line) Pn are also trees.
 A tree DOES NOT have loops or parallels.
 If one random edge is removed then the tree falls in two, is not it originally was not a tree.
 There is exactly one path between any two nodes, and the reverse is also true, so, if there is exactly one path between any two nodes of a graph without loops this graph is a tree.
-* A connected graph is a tree IF and only if all edges are bridges (if you remove it the graph becme disconnected).
+* A connected graph is a tree IF and only if all edges are bridges (if you remove it the graph becomes disconnected).
-*IS TRUE THAT IF A NODE CONTAIN A NODE WITH K DEGREE, THIS TREE WILL ALSO CONTAIN AT LEAST K LEAVES.
+*IS TRUE THAT IF A NODE CONTAINS A NODE WITH K DEGREE, THIS TREE WILL ALSO CONTAIN AT LEAST K LEAVES.

-* LEAF (LEAVES): Node with degree 1, here it is about the degree, not the arrangement or interpretation.
+**LEAF (LEAVES)**: Node with degree 1, here it is about the degree, not the arrangement or interpretation.
 It is a node with no child.
 LEAVES HAS NO SUCESSOR.

-* INTERNAL NODE: A node with at least one child.
-If the root node has children then it is also a internal node.
+**INTERNAL NODE**: A node with at least one child.
+If the root node has children then it is also an internal node.

-* TOTAL EDGES OF A TREE = total nodes-1.
+**TOTAL EDGES OF A TREE** = total nodes-1.

-* ROOTED TREE: Is a tree where One node is designated as the root.
+**ROOTED TREE**: This is a tree where One node is designated as the root.
 A non-empty rooted tree contains exactly one root.
 Used to visualize hierarchical structures.
 The Root has NO predecessor.
-Considering the root is on top, you can CHILDREN the nodes below to an upper node, and call parent the node on top os the other node.
-Nodes with same parents are brothers or siblings.
-A rooted tree with only one node and no child this solitaty node is ate the same time root and leaf.
+Considering the root is on top, you can CHILDREN the nodes below to an upper node and call the parent the node on top of the other node.
+Nodes with the same parents are brothers or siblings.
+A rooted tree with only one node and no child this solitary node is at the same time root and leaf.

-* OUTEGREE OF A TREE: the maximum number of children of each node.
+**OUTDEGREE OF A TREE**: the maximum number of children of each node.
 Ex: a List tree has a maximum of 1 child per node.
-* FULL TREE: every node has the maximum number of children permitted by the outdegree, but not necessarily the final level of leaves will be complete
+**FULL TREE**: every node has the maximum number of children permitted by the outdegree, but not necessarily the final level of leaves will be complete
-* COMPLETE: Full tree inclusive in the leaf level.
+**COMPLETE TREE**: Full tree inclusive in the leaf level.

-* HEIGHT OF A ROOT TREE: the maximum depth (counted from 0 = the root is index 0) of a node (the lenght of the path)
+**HEIGHT OF A ROOT TREE**: the maximum depth (counted from 0 = the root is index 0) of a node (the length of the path)

-* FREE TREE: tree without a specific root, any node could be the root.
+**FREE TREE**: A tree without a specific root, any node could be the root.

-************* BINARY TREE ********************
+###__BINARY TREE___###
 IS a rooted tree with outdegree =2.
-The children are called left and right child.
+The children are called the left and right child.

-THE TOTAL OF NODES IN A COMPLETE  BINARY TREE = (2ĥ+1)-1     where h is the height, remember the root is height 0.
+**THE TOTAL OF NODES IN A COMPLETE  BINARY TREE = (2ĥ+1)-1**     where h is the height, remember the root is height 0.

-The three main sequence to traverse binary trees --> systematic walk with recursive algorithm to "visit" all nodes:
+The three main sequences to traverse binary trees --> systematic walk with a recursive algorithm to "visit" all nodes:

              A
         B        C
       D   E    F
     G

-**** PRÉ-ORDER (node-left-right = NLR): First you visit a node, after you visit its children first left then right.
+*****PRÉ-ORDER (node-left-right = NLR)**: First you visit a node, after you visit its children first left then right.
-PreOrder Algoritm (bin.tree.root p)
+PreOrder Algorithm (bin.tree.root p)
     While p!= null
     print (p)
     PréOrder.GO(p.left)